uschpc/workshop-data/src/index.md

 ## Exercise 2

+Create a new directory

-Move a file from one directory to another
+Move a file from one directory to the new directory

 ## Checking file disk usage